Line (singer)

-Line Dissing Karred Larsen (born 1 November 1996, in Skagen) known as Line (pronounced lee-neh in Danish), is a Danish singer.
-She took part in season 5 of the Danish X Factor and became one of the finalists in the "Under 25" category, mentored by Pernille Rosendahl.
+Line Dissing Karred Larsen (born 1 November 1996) known as Line (pronounced lee-neh in Danish), is a Danish singer.
+She was born in Skagen, and took part in season 5 of the Danish X Factor, becoming one of the finalists in the "Under 25" category, mentored by Pernille Rosendahl.
 On the final held on 23 March 2012, she finished as the runner-up, with 38.3% of the public vote, behind Ida, who carried the title with 61.7%.
 She was signed to Sony Music, and her debut single "Efter dig" reached No. 3 in the Danish Singles Chart.

 Performances during X Factor

 After X Factor

 Immediately after the win, Line released her winning song as her debut single appearing which reached straight to No. 3 in its week of release.